 Let not your heart be troubled.

-When we come back, Governor Mike Huckabee, he's gonna weigh in on the battle, the dilemma as it relates to, you know, journalists having to give their information and sources to the New York Times, and of course, a preview of next week's big summit and the IG report, which we've all been waiting for.
+When we come back, Governor Mike Huckabee, he's going to weigh in on the battle, the dilemma, as it relates to, you know, journalists having to give their information and sources to the New York Times.

 All right, that's coming up.

-What's going on in the Debbie Wasserman Schultz case?
+Our two Sean Hannity show and Luke Roziak, what's going on in the Debbie Wasserman Schultz case?

 That's straight ahead.

-The upcoming meeting in Singapore represents the beginning of a bright new future for North Korea, and indeed a bright new future for the world.
+The upcoming meeting in Singapore represents the beginning of a bright new future for North Korea and indeed a bright new future for the world.

-The denuclearization of the Korean peninsula would usher in a new era of prosperity, security, and peace for all Koreans, North and South, and for people everywhere.
+The denuclearization of the Korean Peninsula would usher in a new era of prosperity, security, and peace for all Koreans, North and South, and for people everywhere.

 We could absolutely sign an agreement.